-If you don't pass the MOC Exam, it may be retaken up to 4 more times during the MOC year.
+- If you don't pass the MOC Exam, it may be retaken up to 4 more times during the MOC year.
 The original test fee of $175 covers the costs of all repeat Exams.
 The last day a repeat Exam can be taken is in December.
 Check MOC Fees & Deadlines for this year's dates.

 - If you don't pass the MOC Part III Exam by the ABOG-assigned date in December (check MOC Fees & Deadlines for this year's dates), your certificate will expire.
 If you want to regain certification, you must apply through the Re-entry process to reinstate your Board certifications.

 - In addition to passing the MOC Exam, if you're in MOC Year 6, you must also complete the Part I Professionalism and Professional Standing; Part II Lifelong Learning and Self-Assessment; and Part IV Improvement in Medical Practice assignments.

 An MOC practice test is available in the "Assessment of Knowledge, Judgement, and Skills" section of your physician portal personal page.
 Just look for the words "Practice Test."
 The exam structure including exam content, grading, and test selectives can be found in Assessment, Judgement, and Skills.

 Background Information and Details about ABOG's Performance Pathway (the "Pilot" program*)

 *Approved for permanent adoption by the American Board of Medical Specialties in May 2018.

 - ABOG introduced this special program in 2016 to enhance and streamline the continuing certification (MOC) process.
 The program integrates the self-assessment and external assessment requirements to encourage you to continuously demonstrate your knowledge of the specialty.

 - The program maintains a rigorous and relevant continuous professional development process that is critical to providing high-quality patient care.
 Performance Pathway emphasizes demonstration of knowledge throughout the entire MOC cycle.
 ABOG believes that this program helps ensure that you're maintaining a high level of current medical knowledge and are able to apply that information in your practice.

 Important Information About Your Time-Limited Specialty and Subspecialty Certifications

 - Certification by ABOG and participation in the MOC process is voluntary.

-    - Maintenance of Certification is a continuous process and certificates expire on a yearly basis.
+- Certification is a continuous process and certificates expire on a yearly basis.